Modules

 There are two types of modules: map and store. map modules are used for stateless transformations and store modules are used for stateful transformations.

-Substreams executes the Rust function associated with module for every block on the blockchain, but there will be times when you will have to save data between blocks. store modules allow you to save in-memory data.
+Substreams executes the Rust function associated with the module for every block on the blockchain, but there will be times when you will have to save data between blocks. store modules allow you to save in-memory data.

 map modules

-map modules are used for data extraction, filtering, and transformation.
+map modulesmap modules are used for data extraction, filtering, and transformation.
 They should be used when direct extraction is needed avoiding the need to reuse them later in the DAG.

 To optimize performance, you should use a single map module instead of multiple map modules to extract single events or functions.
 It is more efficient to perform the maximum amount of extraction in a single top-level map module and then pass the data to other Substreams modules for consumption.
 This is the recommended, simplest approach for both backend and consumer development experiences.